Select your base

 8) New to Narrowboating

 The autumn can be a perfect time to try narrowboating if you are new to this type of holiday.
 The waterways will be much quieter than the busier times of June, July and August, and there tends to be a much more relaxed pace of life to be enjoyed.
+A UK autumn break is perfect for couples or holidaying with friends.

 Read our ‘new to narrowboating‘ section for top tips if you are considering a narrowboat holiday in the UK for the first time.